AccelerateNetworks/PagingServer/README.rst

       Should likely work on any Debian Jessie, even with any of the later systemd patchsets (i.e. beyond 17).

-      Otherwise it should be fine to just drop the ``--systemd`` option (and associated stuff) from the paging.service file.
+      Otherwise, if neither of above options to install python-systemd works, it should be fine to just drop the ``--systemd`` option (and associated stuff) from the paging.service file.

       See "Running as a systemd service" in the "Usage" section for more details on how to do that.